Die Beautiful: Plot

 Trisha dates a young gay club dancer named Miko.
-She even pays for Miko's rhinoplasty but their relationship is short-lived as she finds out that Miko is having an affair with a gay beauty parlor owner (Mel Martinez).
+She even pays for Miko's rhinoplasty, but soon learns that Miko is having an affair with a gay beauty parlor owner, ending their relationship.

-Trisha meets Jesse (Luis Alandy) at a bar.
+Trisha meets Jesse at a bar.
 Although Jesse is married, they start dating.
 On their sixth monthsary, Jesse fails to arrive.
-A month after, Jesse's wife Diana invites Trisha to a hospital where Jesse was confined due to leukemia.
-Jesse informs Trisha about his condition and confesses that their meeting was not accidental.
-Jesse was urged by his conscience as he was one of Migs' friends involved in the gang rape.
-Although he tells Trisha that he grew to love her, Trisha is distraught and leaves.
+A month after, Jesse's wife Diana invites Trisha to the hospital where Jesse was confined due to leukemia.
+Jesse tells Trisha about his condition and confesses that their meeting was not accidental.
+Jesse is urged by his conscience as he was part of the group who gangraped Trisha during their teenage years.
+Although he tells Trisha that he grew to love her, Trisha is left distraught by the revelation and promptly leaves.

-Trisha joins Binibining Gay Pilipinas and picks a question she has encountered before.
-She delivers her memorized answer well "..if I'll die and be blessed to live again, I would choose to be nobody, nobody but me."
-At the backstage, Trisha jokingly tells Barbs that if she wins the pageant, she will be ready to die.
-She further elaborates the details of her funeral: to have a makeover as different celebrities every day.
-Trisha finally wins but shortly dies of cerebral aneurysm.
+Trisha joined Binibining Gay Pilipinas and picks a question she had encountered before.
+She delivers her memorized answer well: saying that if she dies and gets to live again, she would choose to be nobody but herself.
+While backstage, Trisha jokingly tells Barbs that if she won the pageant, she is ready to die.
+She further envisions her wake to have a makeover as different celebrities every day.
+Trisha finally wins but dies shortly of cerebral aneurysm.

 In the morgue, Trisha's father and sister arrive.
 Her father orders to have Trisha's breast implants removed.
 Beth disagrees.
-Their father ends up having Trisha dressed in a Barong tagalog.
-Barbs, Paola, and Erica get disappointed at the sight of their friend and asks for Beth's help to sneak out Trisha's corpse and give her the burial she wished for.
+Their father ends up having Trisha dressed in a barong Tagalog, a traditional men's garment.
+Barbs, Paola, and Erica are disappointed at the sight of their friend and ask for Beth's help to sneak out Trisha's corpse and give her the burial she wished for.

-In the last day of her wake, Barbs announces that the final makeover of Trisha is what she really is: the Trisha they knew who lived a glamorous life.
+On the last day of her wake, Barbs announces that the final makeover of Trisha is who she really is: the Trisha they knew, who lived a glamorous life.
 The movie ends with Trisha's final walk message, showing a younger version of herself.

-Other celebrity transformations of Trisha during her wake are Angelina Jolie, Lady Gaga, and Beyonce.
+Other celebrity transformations of Trisha during her wake are Angelina Jolie, Lady Gaga, and Beyoncé.